HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="distribution-of-image-srcset-candidate-densities.png",
   caption="Distribution of image srcset candidate densities.", description="A bar chart showing the distribution of image srcset candidate densities, on both desktop and mobile.
-Only the mobile bars (which are always higher) are labelled.
-At the tenth percentile, mobile candidates have a density of 0.7x; the desktop bar appears to be about 0.4x.
-At the 25th, 1.0x on mobile, and close to 0.8x on desktop.
-At the median (50th percentile), candidates on mobile have a density of 1.5x; the desktop density appears to be about 1x.
-At the 7th percentile, the mobile density is 2.7x and the desktop density appears to be about 2.0x.
-Lastly, at the 90th percentile, mobile candidates had 4.3x and desktop candidates were around 3.15x.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=403058700&format=interactive", sheets_gid="1410495845", sql_file="image_srcset_densities.sql"
+At the tenth percentile, mobile candidates have a density of 0.7x and desktop 0.4x.
+At the 25th, 1.0x on mobile, and 0.8x on desktop.
+At the median (50th percentile), candidates on mobile have a density of 1.5x and 1x on desktop.
+At the 75th percentile, the mobile density is 2.7x and 2.0x on desktop.
+Lastly, at the 90th percentile, mobile candidates had 4.3x and desktop candidates 3.3x.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=403058700&format=interactive", sheets_gid="1410495845", sql_file="image_srcset_densities.sql"